Beverley Allitt: Trial and imprisonment

-In popular culture
+Legacy

 Allitt was the subject of a book called Murder on Ward Four by Nick Davies.
 A BBC dramatisation of the case, Angel of Death (2005), featured Charlie Brooks as Allitt.
 Allitt's story was depicted in episodes of the true crime documentaries Crimes That Shook Great Britain, Deadly Women, Born To Kill?, Evil Up Close, Britain's Most Evil Killers, and Nurses Who Kill.